aeternity/ae_mdw/README.md

 Paginated list of events related to the `:id` account.

 Each activity contains 3 values:
-- `height` - The height in which the event ocurred
+- `height` - The height in which the event occurred
 - `type` - The type of event.
 - `payload` - An object whose structure depends on the type of event.